094459/newsletter-oss-projects/README.md

 **aws-scps-for-sandbox-and-training-accounts**

 [aws-scps-for-sandbox-and-training-accounts](https://aws-oss.beachgeek.co.uk/3pf) is a collection of example Service Control Policies (SCPs) that are useful for sandbox and training AWS accounts.
 The SCPs deny API calls that change baseline account settings (contacts, billing, tax settings, etc.), have long-term financial effects (purchases and reservations) or operate outside allow-listed AWS regions or services. (#191)

+**aws-sdk-python-signers**

+[aws-sdk-python-signers](https://aws-oss.beachgeek.co.uk/3x3) AWS SDK Python Signers provides stand-alone signing functionality.
+This enables users to create standardised request signatures (currently only SigV4) and apply them to common HTTP utilities like AIOHTTP, Curl, Postman, Requests and urllib3.
+This project is currently in an Alpha phase of development.
+There likely will be breakages and redesigns between minor patch versions as we collect user feedback.
+We strongly recommend pinning to a minor version and reviewing the changelog carefully before upgrading.
+Check out the README for details on how to use the signing module. (#198)

 **aws-secret-inject**